 Wedding Photography at Wandsworth Town Hall, London SW18.

 Wandsworth Town Hall is a grand looking building located in central Wandsworth, SW18.
 It houses the Wandsworth Register Office (or Registry Office).
-Built in the 1930’s and opened in 1937 by Queen Mary, it remains largely unchanged with any minor alterations being made in keeping with the origin design and character of the building.
-It has since been given a grade II listed building status.
+Built in the 1930’s and opened in 1937 by Queen Mary, it remains largely unchanged with any minor alterations in keeping with the origin design and character of the building.
+It now holds a grade II listed building status.
 Along the High Street elevation of the exterior are stone reliefs portraying key events and industries in the history of the five parishes that once made up the Borough of Wandsworth.

 I have photographed at Wandsworth Town Hall several times.
-On arrival I am immediately struck by the seemingly large scale of the building which is enormously enhanced by the huge entrance court where many a bride and groom have arrived in style.
-The hall is marble and there is a choice of five ornate rooms in which to get married.
+On arrival the seemingly large scale of the building immediately strikes me.
+This is enormously enhanced by the huge entrance court where many a bride and groom have arrived in style over the years.
+A marble hall and choice of five ornate rooms means this is a fantastic register office in which to get married.

 Capacity at Wandsworth Town Hall varies from 10 in the Mayor’s Parlour to 100 in the Grand Chamber.

-The registrar’s are most welcoming, encouraging photography throughout the ceremony and signing of the register.
+The registrar’s are most welcoming, encouraging photography throughout the civil marriage ceremony and signing of the register.
 This always makes photographing a wedding much easier.
-The Victoria Room accommodates up to 25 people and is red-themed with a gorgeous art-deco conference table.

 The Town Hall,